 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from professional negligence, errors, or omissions in your bookkeeping work - incorrect GST returns, payroll errors, data entry mistakes, or missed filing deadlines.
-This is the most important cover for any bookkeeping practice, as even a straightforward error can result in ATO penalties and client losses exceeding $20,000. $250K - $2M
+Professional Indemnity Essential Covers claims arising from errors, omissions, or negligence in your bookkeeping work - incorrect BAS returns, payroll mistakes, data entry errors, or missed lodgement deadlines.
+This is the most important cover for any bookkeeping practice, as even a straightforward error can trigger ATO penalties and client losses exceeding $25,000. $250K - $2M

-Public Liability Essential Covers injury to third parties or damage to their property in connection with your business - for example, a client tripping over a cable in your office, or you accidentally damaging a client's laptop while working on-site.
-Public liability is a standard requirement for most commercial leases and is often required by clients who engage you as a contractor. $1M - $2M
+Public Liability Essential Covers injury to third parties or damage to their property in connection with your business - a client tripping over a cable in your office, or you accidentally damaging a client's equipment while working on-site.
+Public liability is commonly required by commercial leases and by clients who engage you as a contractor. $5M - $10M

-Cyber Liability Recommended Covers costs from data breaches, phishing attacks, and privacy violations.
-Bookkeepers handle sensitive client data including bank account details, ATO numbers, and payroll information.
-Invoice fraud - where a scammer impersonates a supplier and redirects payments - is a growing risk.
-Covers forensic investigation, client notification, and regulatory response costs. $100K - $1M
+Cyber Liability Recommended Covers costs arising from data breaches, phishing attacks, and privacy violations.
+Bookkeepers handle sensitive client data including bank account numbers, Tax File Numbers, and payroll records.
+Business email compromise - where a scammer impersonates you to redirect client payments - is a growing threat.
+Covers forensic investigation, mandatory breach notification, and regulatory response costs. $100K - $1M

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - a house fire destroying your home office, a major IT failure, or a natural disaster.
-For sole traders who rely entirely on their own ability to work, loss of income even for a few weeks can be significant.
+Business Interruption Recommended Replaces lost income if your practice cannot operate after an insured event - a house fire destroying your home office, a major IT system failure, or natural disaster.
+For sole traders who depend entirely on their personal capacity to work, even a few weeks of lost income can be significant.
 6 - 12 months revenue

-Employer's Liability Optional If you employ staff or subcontractors, this covers claims from employees for workplace injury or illness beyond what workers compensation provides.
-Most sole-trader bookkeepers do not need this, but it becomes relevant once you start hiring. $500K - $2M
+Workers Compensation Optional Mandatory if you employ staff or subcontractors.
+Most sole-trader bookkeepers do not need this, but it becomes relevant once you start hiring.
+Your state workers compensation authority sets premiums based on industry classification.
+Statutory requirements

 Commercial Contents Optional Covers office furniture, computers, and equipment against theft, fire, or damage.
-Relevant if you have a dedicated office with significant IT equipment.
-Less critical for bookkeepers working from home with a single laptop and monitor setup, though home contents policies may not cover business equipment. $10K - $50K
+Relevant if you have a dedicated office with significant IT infrastructure.
+Less critical for bookkeepers working from home with a basic laptop setup, though note that residential home contents policies frequently exclude business equipment. $10K - $50K

 Management Liability Optional Covers directors and officers for claims relating to management decisions.
-Generally only relevant for larger bookkeeping firms with multiple staff and more complex business structures.
+Generally only relevant for larger bookkeeping firms with employees and company structures.
 Most sole traders and very small practices do not need this cover. $250K - $1M

 Disclaimer: Cover types and limits shown are general guidance based on typical bookkeeping practice needs.
-Your specific requirements depend on your practice size, services offered, client types, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your practice size, services offered, client types, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Bookkeepers